HugoMatilla/The-Pragmatic-Programmer/readme.md

 ###Code Generators Needn't Generate Code
 You can use code generators to write just about any output: HTML, XML, plain text - any text that might be an input somewhere else in your project.
+#Chapter 4.
+A Pragmatic Paranoia
+**Tip 30: You can't write Perfect Software**
+No one in the brief history of computing has ever written a piece of perfect software.
+Pragmatic Programmers don't trust themselves, either.

+##21.-Design by Contract
+A correct program is one that does no more and no less than it claims to do.
+Use:

+* Preconditions
+* Postconditions
+* Invariants

+**Tip 31: Design with Contracts**

+Write "lazy" code: be strict in what you will accept before you begin, and promise as little as possible in return.

+###Implementing DBC
+Simply enumerating at design time:

+* what the input domain range is
+* what the boundary conditions are
+* what the routine promises to deliver (and what it doesn't)

+###Assertions
+You can use assertions to apply DBC in some range.
+(Assertions are not propagated in subclasses)

+**DBC enforce Crashing Early**
+###Invariants
+* Loop Invariants: Is true before and during the loop therefore also when the loop finishes
+* Semantic Invariants: ie the error should be on the side of not processing a transaction rather than processing a duplicate transaction.

+##22.-Dead Programs Tell No Lies
+All errors give you information.
+Pragmatic Programmers tell themselves that if there is an error, something very, very bad has happened.

+**Tip 32: Crash Early**

+`A dead program normally does a lot less damage than a crippled one.`

+When your code discovers that something that was supposed to be impossible just happened, your program is no longer viable.